tung1512/git_asms/README.md

-"this is example git asms"
+This is a change from featureB.